Cropped

 Once you experience the auroras for the first time, you’re addicted.
 It’s hard not to chase the lights.
 If you’re interested in seeing the northern lights in Michigan, your best bet is to plan your trip between now and the peak in 2025 when the sun is switching magnetic poles.

 The transitions from winter to spring and fall to winter seem to produce the best conditions in the atmosphere for seeing the Aurora Borealis in Michigan.
-Key months for Northern Lights activity in Michigan are April, October, and November.

 The actual timing of the Northern Lights can be difficult to predict, and most predictions are made within 24-48 hours of the actual display.
-Pick a clear, crisp night for the best chance at catching the Northern Lights on display in Michigan.

 Related: Will the Northern Lights Be Visible in Michigan Tonight?